AriFordsham/GHCWiki/status/ghc-7.8.md

 - Patrick Palka has been working on making `--make` mode parallel with a `-j` flag.
 He has a stable set of improvements he'd like to see in 7.8: see the latest updates in [\#910](https://gitlab.haskell.org//ghc/ghc/issues/910).

+- Trevor Elliot and Iavor Diatchki have implemented [GhcKinds/KindsWithoutData](ghc-kinds/kinds-without-data).
+Not yet clear whether they'll be ready for 7.8

 - Nicolas Frisby is adding a few Core-to-Core optimisations.
 They usually slightly improve performance, but can sometimes make a big difference, both good and bad.
 They are off by default.

   - (will merge by 6 Sept)`-fdicts-strict` will make all dictionary arguments strict if they are certainly not part of a knot.